mitre/emasser/docs/features.md

 *The clearFindings field is an optional field, but required with a value of "True" to clear out all application findings for a single application/version pairing.

 **Note**
-For information at the command line use:
+For additional information about command line usages invoke the following help command:
 ```
 $ bundle exec exe/emasser post scan_findings help add
 ```